 - Drug dosage errors

 A medical malpractice lawyer from our team may be able to work with a medical expert in our network to build evidence that establishes how the malpractice took place against your loved one and led to their death.

 Other Accident Cases We Handle Involving Wrongful Death

 Beyond automobile accident and medical malpractice cases, our law firm can also work with wrongful death cases involving:

 - Boating accidents

 You can visit our practice areas page to view a full list of cases we handle.
 If you do not see the category in which your case falls, our team may still be able to assist you.
 We offer free case reviews during your first consultation to discuss potential legal options.

 Complete a Free Case Evaluation form now

-For a free consultation on your case with a member of our wrongful death team, call the Fitch Law Firm LLC today at (937) 247-6521.
-We may be able to offer you representation on a contingency-fee-basis, where you do now owe us attorney fees unless and until you recover compensation via a settlement offer or court award.
+For a free consultation on your case with a member of our wrongful death team, call the Fitch Law Firm LLC today.
+We may be able to offer you representation on a contingency-fee basis, where you do not owe us attorney’s fees unless and until you recover compensation via a settlement offer or court award.